 Best Practice: Specify efficient windows to control solar energy gains and to help reduce heating and cooling loads.
-Some Building America experts recommend that, nationwide, windows be used with a U-factor of 0.35 or lower.
-Building America experts recommend a SHGC of 0.35 or less to 0.45 in the cold climate.
-The ENERGY STAR qualification for windows is at a SHGC of 0.40.
+Some Building America experts recommend that, nationwide, windows be used with a U-factor of 0.35 or lower and a SHGC of 0.35 or less.
 The tradeoff in using a smaller SHGC is that the sun is blocked in both winter, when the sun helps to heat the house, and summer, when the sun works against air conditioning.
+In the mixed-humid climate the air conditioning season is longer than the heating season so low SHGC windows are important.
+Note that ENERGY STAR qualification can be met with windows at less stringent ratings.